aplugariu/distributed-system-test-framework/README.md

 This project applies the same validation mindset to distributed software systems.

-Instead of CAN/XCP/ECU state, the observables are APIs, database state, queues, worker behavior and message acknowledgement.
+The project applies the same system-validation mindset to APIs, databases, queues and asynchronous workers.

 Instead of power-cycle or communication fault injection, the tests stop workers, Redis or PostgreSQL and validate deterministic recovery behavior.